Dave Mason: Session work

-Mason did some session work on Jimi Hendrix's Electric Ladyland (Sept 1968), playing 12-string acoustic guitar on "All Along the Watchtower", and backing vocals on "Crosstown Traffic".
-He plays the Shehnai and bass drum on "Street Fighting Man" on the Rolling Stones' 1968 album Beggars Banquet.
+Mason did some session work on Jimi Hendrix's Electric Ladyland (September 1968), playing 12-string acoustic guitar on "All Along the Watchtower".
+He played the shehnai and bass drum on "Street Fighting Man" on the Rolling Stones' 1968 album Beggars Banquet.

-In 1969–1970, Mason toured with Delaney and Bonnie and Friends, along with Eric Clapton and George Harrison.
 Mason appears on George Harrison's 1970 solo set All Things Must Pass.
-In 1970, Mason played on early studio sessions for Derek and the Dominos, including the Phil Spector production of "Tell the Truth", which was released on Eric Clapton's 1988 box set Crossroads.
-He played at their first gig at the London Lyceum but left the group soon after that.
-For fellow Traffic member Jim Capaldi's 1971 album Oh How We Danced, he co-wrote "Big Thirst" and played harmonica, and played the guitar solo on "Don't Be a Hero".
+Also in 1970, he played on early studio sessions for Derek and the Dominos, including the Phil Spector production of "Tell the Truth", which was released on Eric Clapton's 1988 box set Crossroads.
+For Capaldi's 1971 album Oh How We Danced, he co-wrote "Big Thirst" and played harmonica on that track, plus the guitar solo on "Don't Be a Hero".